damico/greenwich-experiment/README.md

 However these UARTs needs to be accessible.
 For that, the /boot/uEnv.txt file of BeagleBone Black must be edited with this line `capemgr.enable_partno=BB-UART1,BB-UART4`

 The main software that controls the GPS receiver is the GPSD, which is available on Debian 10.
+The installation of GPSD is done by: `sudo apt-get install gpsd`.
 There are 2 main configurations in GPSD:
- - Receivers conf at:
+ - Receivers conf at **/etc/default/gpsd** where devices must be declared as `DEVICES="/dev/ttyO1 /dev/ttyO4"` and options as `GPSD_OPTIONS="-G"`
- - TCP conf at:
+ - TCP conf at **/lib/systemd/system/gpsd.socket** where ListenStream must be declared as `ListenStream=0.0.0.0:2947`

 ## Enclosure
 The enclusure was projected in FreeCad and 3D printed: